Luiz-Gonzalez/Fifa-Dash-Streamlit-Python/README.md

 This project is an interactive web application built with **Python** and **Streamlit** to visualize official FIFA player data from **2023**, sourced from Kaggle's *FIFA 23 Official Dataset*.

-Through a clean and responsive interface, users can explore detailed player information such as photos, contract value, physical stats, and more — with filtering options by club and player.
+Through a clean and responsive interface, users can explore detailed player information such as photos, contract value, physical stats, etc.

 ## 🚀 Key Features